 Luckily the heavy rain of the night stopped just after we woke up.
 At the commendable hour of 6:20 we set off, past the sleeping Belgian outfit, only to find the door to the reception open, a light on and the radio going.

 Like criminals we crept back and went out by the small side gate, tiptoed along the outside of the hedge, keeping off the crunchy gravel, then strode up the road (in view of the reception) without looking back.
 It was quite thrilling in a childish way, and we felt justified because of the lack of showers.

 A few kilometres along the road we came to the village of Villiers-sur-Yonne, hoping it would provide us with a coffee stop, but all it could offer was a graveyard beside the church.
-There was a nice seat under a yew where we had our muesli.
+However there was a nice seat under a yew where we had our muesli.